 Note that §§ 2(e)(1) and (f) of the Lanham Act restate the common-law doctrine of descriptive and generic trademarks.
 "Merely" descriptive marks are not protectable, but marks that have "become distinctive" (i.e. acquired secondary meaning) are.
-A generic mark is considered
+A generic mark is considered incapable of acquiring secondary meaning as a matter of law.

-No trademark shall be refused registration on the principal register on account of its nature unless it-
+No trademark shall be refused registration on the principal register on account of its nature unless it -